opping-off/Calculations/README.md

 - Jscript and HTML are not my main languages so do not judge if i make inefficient code.
 It just works alright?
+(and yes this is the stupid project that uses all CSS, JS, AND HTML.
+IN ONE file.
+(Im too lazy to separate them)

 (btw congrats on finding ts, I really doubt a lot of people will even bother tracking this repository down tbh)